 This project was funded by three grants from the Organic Farming Research Foundation.

 - Edmundson Produce, Henderson County, NC

 - Miller Farms, Marble, NC

 A big thank you to Dr. Thomas Bjorkman for his leadership on the Eastern Broccoli Project and to all of our collaborators, stakeholders, and especially all of the WNC growers and industry representatives who make our work possible and meaningful.

-Please contact your county extension agent or Research Assistant Margaret_Bloomquist@ncsu.edu for more information on growing broccoli in the mountains.
+Please contact your county extension agent or Research Associate Margaret_Bloomquist@ncsu.edu for more information on growing broccoli in the mountains.